Kansenshi Secondary School

 Kansenshi Secondary School is a high school in central Ndola, Zambia, Southern Africa.
 It has about 1,500 pupils from grade 8 to 12.

 History

-The school was built in the 1950s (to be confirmed) during the colonial period when Zambia was called Northern Rhodesia, and was called Llewellyn High School then.
+The school was built in the 1950s during the colonial period when Zambia was called Northern Rhodesia, and was called Llewellyn High School then.
 A laboratory was built at the school in 1953.

 Following independence on 24 October 1964, the school was renamed Kansenji Secondary School in May 1965.

 In 1972 it was renamed Kansenshi Secondary School and is now called Kansenshi High School.

 The school is located in the Kansenshi (previously called Kansenji) area of Ndola, in the Zambian Copperbelt Province.
 It has a wide catchment area.

 Leadership

 Willie Chokani was headmaster of the school from 1969 to 1980.